Arthur’s Pass National Park – Guide for Backpackers

 Just try to take your eyes off the view from the window of the TranzAlpine Express.
 One of the world’s most scenic train journeys, the TranzAlpine winds through the mountain pass following the Waimakariri River.
 The train, operated by KiwiRail, is specially designed to encapsulate the view from different angles, such as huge windows, even some on the train ceiling.
 Not a single mountain peak can be missed!
 The TranzAlpine is the connection between the West Coast town of Greymouth and the city of Christchurch in the east.
 Check out more details about the train journey in our article: Train Network in New Zealand.

 Those with a car can take the just as scenic highway through Arthur’s Pass.
 The road workers will appreciate you using this road.
 In 1986, the original road took less than a year to build while battling the ever falling snow.
-Then in 1998, work on the Otira Viaduct took 2 years.
-Workers fought through the elements to get the job done, with 1 fatality.
+Then in 1998, work on the Otira Viaduct took two years.
+Workers fought through the elements to get the job done, with one fatality.

 Mountain biking in Arthur’s Pass means traversing through some incredible mountainous scenery while taking on some challenges.
 Serious bikers should head for the Poulter Valley Track.
 Bike access is just between the Mt White Road and the Trust/Poulter Hut.
 The 13km journey is along a 4-wheel-drive (4WD) track and across river terraces.
 The difficulty ranges from grade 2 to grade 3.